Calendar

 We constantly reassess our role as cultural mediators.
 Over the past year, one of our goals has been to be more inclusive and show the riches of minorities in terms of culture and customs.

-We sincerely believe that the world will become more prosperous with increased knowledge.
+We sincerely believe that increased knowledge will make the world more prosperous.
 Our faith and culture are no less valuable because we also highlight others.
 It is time to embrace humanity without sacrificing our own unique identity.

 We want to learn from others and work in a spirit of tolerance and human unity.
 It is no coincidence that we have chosen the theme "diversity and inclusion."